Shadow: Propagation speed

 The farther the distance from the object blocking the light to the surface of projection, the larger the silhouette (they are considered proportional).
 Also, if the object is moving, the shadow cast by the object will project an image with dimensions (length) expanding proportionally faster than the object's own rate of movement.
 The increase of size and movement is also true if the distance between the object of interference and the light source are closer.

-This, however, does not mean the shadow may move faster than light, even when projected at vast distances, such as light years.
-The loss of light, which projects the shadow, will move towards the surface of projection at light speed.
+Eventually, this speed may exceed the speed of light.; however, this does not violate special relativity as shadows do not carry any information or momentum.

 Although the edge of a shadow appears to "move" along a wall, in actuality the increase of a shadow's length is part of a new projection that propagates at the speed of light from the object of interference.
 Since there is no actual communication between points in a shadow (except for reflection or interference of light, at the speed of light), a shadow that projects over a surface of large distances (light years) cannot convey information between those distances with the shadow's edge.

-Lotus clour
+Color

 Visual artists are usually very aware of colored light emitted or reflected from several sources, which can generate complex multicolored shadows.
 Chiaroscuro, sfumato, and silhouette are examples of artistic techniques which make deliberate use of shadow effects.

 During the daytime, a shadow cast by an opaque object illuminated by sunlight has a bluish tinge.
 This happens because of Rayleigh scattering, the same property that causes the sky to appear blue.
 The opaque object is able to block the light of the sun, but not the ambient light of the sky which is blue as the atmosphere molecules scatter blue light more effectively.
 As a result, the shadow appears bluish.

 Dimension

 A shadow occupies a three-dimensional volume of space, but this is usually not visible until it projects onto a reflective surface.
 A light fog, mist, or dust cloud can reveal the 3D presence of volumetric patterns in light and shadow.

 Fog shadows may look odd to viewers who are not used to seeing shadows in three dimensions.
 A thin fog is just dense enough to be illuminated by the light that passes through the gaps in a structure or in a tree.
 As a result, the path of an object's shadow through the fog becomes visible as a darkened volume.
-In a sense, these shadow lanes are the inverse of crepuscular rays caused by beams of light, they're caused by the shadows of solid objects.
+In a sense, these shadow lanes are the inverse of crepuscular rays caused by beams of light; they are caused by the shadows of solid objects.

 Theatrical fog and strong beams of light are sometimes used by lighting designers and visual artists who seek to highlight three-dimensional aspects of their work.